Dr Tibisay Morgandi, Law Degree (Catholic University, Milan); PhD and Masters in International Law (Graduate Institute, Geneva); LLM (Harvard)

 Email: firstname.lastname@example.orgTelephone: +44 (0) 20 7882 5081

-Dr Tibisay Morgandi is Lecturer in International Energy and Natural Resources Law at Queen Mary University of London.
-She is based at the Energy Law Institute at the Centre for Commercial Law Studies.
+Dr Morgandi is Lecturer in International Energy and Natural Resources Law.
+She is based at the Energy Law Institute at the Centre for Commercial Law Studies (School of Law).

-Dr Morgandi holds a PhD in international law from the Graduate Institute in Geneva (2016), an LLM from Harvard (2014), a Masters in International Law from the Graduate Institute in Geneva (2011) and a Laurea Magistrale in Giurisprudenza (Law Degree) from the Catholic University of Milan (2009).
-Dr Morgandi was admitted to the Bar in Italy in 2014.
+Dr Morgandi holds a PhD and a Masters in international law from the Graduate Institute in Geneva (2016; 2011), an LLM from Harvard (2014), and a Laurea Magistrale in Giurisprudenza (Law Degree) from the Catholic University of Milan (2009).
+Dr Morgandi was admitted to the Bar in Italy in 2014 and has consulted for the European Commission as well as Chatham House, Client Earth, the International Centre for Trade and Sustainable Development (ICTSD).
 Her native languages are Italian and Spanish.
 She is fluent in English and French.

 Examples of research funding: